Murrysville, Pennsylvania: Education

-Murrysville is part of the Franklin Regional School District.
-The district operates four schools: Franklin Regional Primary School, Franklin Regional Intermediate School, Franklin Regional Middle School, and Franklin Regional High School, with Dr. Gennaro Piraino as the district's superintendent.
+Murrysville is served by the Franklin Regional School District, which includes primary, intermediate, middle, and high schools.
+The district frequently ranks highly in regional academic performance evaluations and has a high graduation rate.
 The district's high school boasts a graduation rate of 99.3% compared to the national average for public high schools of 82% and is ranked #213 in Newsweek's 2016 "America's Top High Schools".

-Private schools include Mother of Sorrows Catholic School.
-The Free Gospel Bible Institute (FGBI), a Holiness Pentecostal bible college, is located in Murrysville.
+In addition to public schools, private educational options include Mother of Sorrows Catholic School, and the historically rooted Free Gospel Bible Institute is also located within the municipality.